TomHarrop/ird-5acc-paper/ms/end_matter.md

 We also received support from the Excellence Scholarship Program of the Embassy of France in Vietnam (LAM).

 ### Authors’ contributions

+HA and SJ initiated and led the project and designed experiments with TWRH and OM.
+HA performed panicle dissections, sample preparation and phenotypic analysis.
+TWRH extracted nucleic acids for sequencing.
+KB and AML performed the high throughput qPCR analyses.
+TWRH and OM performed all bioinformatic and statistical analyses and script development.
+ML supervised the field experiment and phenotyping in Columbia.
+AML contributed to *AP2/EREBP*-like gene characterization and mutant analysis.
+TWRH, OM, SJ and HA wrote the manuscript together.
+All the authors read and approved the final manuscript.